ichiee/Thanks_Octocat/C/bitwise/mask_1.md

 It will result to take off the right most 1 bit of x.
 The value has the rightmost 1 bit.
 In this case subtracting one from it sets all the lower bits to one and changes that rightmost bit to 0

+It is simply if when you substruct one from the number, rightmost of 1 becoming 0 and all the lower side (on the right) 0 become 1 this create all 0 uptil the right most 1 if you use &  -> as result, take the rightmost 1 off